Meir Ashkenazi (rabbi)

 Rabbi Meir Ashkenazi (מאיר אשכנזי) was a Chabad rabbi who served as chief Rabbi of Shanghai from 1926 to 1949.

 Early life

 Ashkenazi was born to Shneur Zalman and Kayla (Zislin), Chabad Chasidim in Chernihiv.
 He was taught by his brothers and teachers in his hometown before leaving to study in Lubavitch at the Tomchei Tmimim yeshiva where he studied for a year despite contracting typhoid fever.
-He received semicha from Rabbi Tzvi Tumarkin and from Rabbi Chaim Soloveitchik, the rabbi of the city and his future father in law.
-In 1914 he became engaged to Toiba Liba Soloveitchik but the wedding was postponed due to his enlistment in the Russian army during World War I.
+He received semicha from Rabbi Tzvi Tumarkin and from Rabbi Chaim Eliezer Soloveitchik, the rabbi of the city and his future father in law.
+In 1914 he got engaged to Toiba Liba Soloveitchik but the wedding was postponed due to his enlistment in the Russian army during World War I.

 Rabbinic positions

 Vladivostok

 He was appointed as rabbi of Vladivostok.
 In 1919 his future father in law fled to Harbin in Manchuria due to the spread of communism.
 He then married his wife in Harbin before returning to Vladivostok where he continued to serve as rabbi until 1926.